physimals/hcp-asl/README.md

 FreeSurfer must be installed to enable boundary-based registration (BBR).
 The environment variable `FREESURFER_HOME` must be set.

 ## Installation
 It is advised that the pipeline is installed in a conda environment.
-Python >= 3.9 is required.
-Note that some dependencies require cython and numpy to be installed prior to installing the hcp-asl package, for example following the steps below.
+Python >= 3.9 is required (version 0.1.2 can be installed on Python >= 3.6, but this will require emulation on M1 Macs).
+Note that dependencies require cython and numpy to be installed **prior** to installing the hcp-asl package, for example following the steps below.

 ```
 conda create -n hcpasl python=3.11 cython 'numpy>=1.25'